metrorailings/OwlBlog/content/posts/week-6-insights.md

 Packers may have the best offensive line in the league.

 Brady still has issues being in sync with his receivers.

+Packers love their slant routes, but Carlton Davis breaking one up leads to an interception returned for a (near) touchdown.

+So far, I would say the Packers are winning at the point of impact against the Buccaneers and their run offense, despite their boxes being a little light.